Best Seafood Restaurants in Highlands

 Best Value: The Clam Hut

-For those watching their budget without sacrificing quality, The Clam Hut offers exceptional value at $ pricing.Casual clam bar with walk-up window and picnic tables.
+The Clam Hut delivers solid quality at $ pricing.Casual clam bar with walk-up window and picnic tables.
 Quick, fresh, and affordable.
 Perfect summer stop.
-This is our go-to recommendation for families and groups looking to experience great seafood restaurants without breaking the bank.
+A reliable pick for families and groups on a set budget.

 Best for Special Occasions: Inlet Cafe

-When you're celebrating something special in Highlands, Inlet Cafe delivers an memorable experience.Waterfront dining with deck overlooking the water.
+For a nicer night out in Highlands, Inlet Cafe is a strong choice.Waterfront dining with deck overlooking the water.
 Fresh seafood and American fare in a relaxed setting.
-Even at moderate pricing, the quality and atmosphere punch above its weight.
+The quality and atmosphere hold up well at this price level.

 What to Know Before You Go